tgc-bot/FourAcesContracts/Membership.md

 The Division Heads MAY also seek the advice of the Casino Owner in cases where such advice is needed.

-Additionally, henceforth, a Council is established that consists of each Division Head and each member of Management.
-This Council will have the authority to make decisions that span numerous departments’ authorities.
+Additionally, henceforth, a Council is established that consists of the Division Heads of all Ministries, and the Owner.
+This Council will have the authority to make decisions that span numerous departments’ authorities, or that would impact the entirety of the Casino as a whole, or a decision that would be outside the purview of any singular department.

 ## I: Terms of Play